charmbracelet/huh/README.md

             Limit(4). // there’s a 4 topping limit!
             Value(&toppings),

-        // Option values in selects and multi selects can be any type you
+        // Option values in selects and multi-selects can be any type you
         // want.
 We’ve been recording strings above, but here we’ll store
         // answers as integers.
 Note the generic "[int]" directive below. huh.NewSelect[int]().